PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I dunno," said Boltac, "but I like it."

-Boltac lifted Relan and the three made their awkward way from the dungeon.
+Boltac lifted Relan, and the three made their awkward way from the dungeon.
 As they walked into the sunlight of a new day, Boltac thought about all that gold, buried far, far beneath them.
 "So, uh, kid, you're from a village not far here, right?"

 Relan pointed West with a dejected air, "That way, half a day's walk.
 Do you know how hard it was for me to get away from there.
 You're not going to leave me there, are you?"

 "No. No?" said Boltac.
-He looked to Asarah and she shook her head no. "No. You're with us now.
-But these villagers, are they uh, big and strong and stupid-- I'm sorry, I mean *honest* like you?"
+He looked to Asarah, and she shook her head no. "No. You're with us now.
+But these villagers, are they uh, big and strong and stupid-- I'm sorry.
+I mean *honest* like you?"

 "Everyone there is the same," Relan sighed, "It is very dull.
 Why do you want to know?"